Willie Mitchell (ice hockey): Los Angeles Kings (2010–2014)

 On August 25, 2010, Mitchell signed a two-year deal worth $3.5 million per season with the Los Angeles Kings.
 He had interest from several other teams, including the Washington Capitals and San Jose Sharks.
 The Canucks were also offering a one-year contract between $1.8 and $2 million, but were not willing to match the Kings' deal.
 Mitchell expressed disappointment in leaving the Canucks, but stated he was "looking forward to going to a team which, I get the feeling, is really passionate about having me there."

 Mitchell began the season on a defensive pairing with Drew Doughty.
 Nearly a month into the campaign, he notched his first goal as a King, scoring short handed against the Dallas Stars in a 5–2 victory on October 28, 2010.
 In November 2010, he sustained a wrist injury during a game against the Nashville Predators, sidelining him for 12 games.
 After recovering, he suffered a knee injury, keeping him from another 11 games.
 Later in the season, during a game against the Phoenix Coyotes, on March 3, 2011, Mitchell was hit in the face by a shot from opposing forward Kyle Turris, requiring 53 stitches.
 He did not miss any additional games, however.
 Mitchell finished the season with five goals and five assists over 57 games, ranking third in average ice time per contest with the Kings.
 He added a goal and an assist in six playoff games as the Kings were eliminated by the San Jose Sharks in the first round.
 On February 24, 2012, Mitchell signed a two-year contract extension with the Kings.
-In the 2012 playoffs, Mitchell helped the Kings defeat the Vancouver Canucks in the first round, the St. Louis Blues in the semi-finals (winning four games straight) and the Phoenix Coyotes in the Conference Finals.
-The Kings made the Stanley Cup Finals for the first time since 1993 and defeated the New Jersey Devils; this also marked Mitchell's first appearance in the Stanley Cup Finals.
+In the 2012 playoffs, Mitchell helped the Kings defeat the Vancouver Canucks in the first round, the St. Louis Blues in the semi-finals (winning four games straight) and the Phoenix Coyotes in the Conference Final.
+The Kings made the Stanley Cup Final for the first time since 1993 and defeated the New Jersey Devils; this also marked Mitchell's first appearance in the Stanley Cup Final.
 Mitchell was the second player, after team captain Dustin Brown, to hoist the Cup after the win.

 During the 2012–13 NHL lockout, Mitchell began having knee problems, requiring a first surgery to clean up debris and a second surgery after re-injuring the knee during rehabilitation prior to the 2012–13 King's training camp.
 Mitchell was out for the remainder of the 2012–13 season and questionable for the 2013–14 season.

 Mitchell did return alongside Slava Voynov in the 2013–14 season.
-Mitchell missed a handful of games in the second round of the 2014 Stanley Cup playoffs due to an injury, but returned to beat the Chicago Blackhawks in the Western Conference Finals and win his second Stanley Cup over the New York Rangers.
-He scored a goal in Game 2 of the Finals, and also assisted on Dustin Brown's double-overtime goal later in the same game.
+Mitchell missed a handful of games in the second round of the 2014 Stanley Cup playoffs due to an injury, but returned to beat the Chicago Blackhawks in the Western Conference Final and win his second Stanley Cup over the New York Rangers.
+He scored a goal in game two of the Final, and also assisted on Dustin Brown's double-overtime goal later in the same game.